-This weekend we headed for a family bike ride in the New Forest.
-Although we’ve driven through many times on our way to Wilksworth Caravan Park in Dorset, we had never stopped to go cycling in the New Forest.
+This weekend we headed for a bike ride in the New Forest.
+Although we’ve driven through many times on our way to Dorset, we’d never stopped to go family cycling in the New Forest.

 With over 140 miles of traffic-free cycle trails and a stunning natural landscape it is a perfect destination for a family day out on bikes.
 Plus, the area is very flat, so is ideal for children.

 There are several bike rental shops in the New Forest.
 However, after some research we opted for New Forest Cycling in Burley.
-Located in the west of the New Forest, it provides a central location with a choice of six trails which you can do from the village.
+Located in the west of the New Forest, it provides a central location with a choice of six trails which you can do from Burley village centre.